fontclubbelgica/fontclubbelgica.xyz/_typefaces/cru.md

        </div>
        <div markdown="1">

-    # Poplar’s Influence on Cru
+    # Leavenworth’s influence on Cru

     While Cru might seem a world away from the bustling posters of 19th-century America, the connection lies in its rigorous geometry and the modularity of form—key elements in woodtype design.
-Cru, much like Poplar, makes use of consistent, rational shapes, but does so with a more reductive approach.
+Cru, much like Leavenworth, makes use of consistent, rational shapes, but does so with a more reductive approach.

-    Where Poplar embraced the density and weight of woodtype, Cru takes these structural ideas and reduces them to their most simplistic form.
-Its circular counters, flat terminals, and variable widths echo the boldness of Poplar’s source material, but without the historical baggage.
+    Where Leavenworths most known revival Poplar, embraced the density and weight of woodtype, Cru takes these structural ideas and reduces them to their most simplistic form.
+Its circular counters, flat terminals, and variable widths echo the boldness of Leavenworth, but without being a strict revival.

     The proportions of Cru are meticulously controlled, achieving a balance between tradition and modernity.
 The square-like forms of the “O “ and “C, “ for instance, evoke the strong horizontal emphasis of woodtype but have been smoothed and updated, lending the letters a sense of crisp refinement.
-Poplar’s rugged qualities are still faintly visible here, but they’ve been honed and stripped back to their essence.
+Leavenworth’s rugged qualities are still faintly visible here, but they’ve been honed and stripped back to their essence.

       </div>
     </div>